ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 The room state is thus changed based on events, even if the MLS proposal implementing the event was not yet committed by a client.
-Note that this only applies to events changing the room state, but not for MIMI DS specific events that change the group state.
-For more information on the proposal-commit paradigm and the role of the MIMI DS protocol see {{mimi-ds}}.
+Note that this only applies to events changing the room state.

-## Cryptographic room representation {#mimi-ds}
+## Cryptographic room representation

 Each room is represented cryptographically by an MLS group and the Hub that manages the room uses the MIMI DS protocol specified in